mgtools/CRISPRone/README.md

 # CRISPRone - command line version

+> *The command-line version of this software tool was not originally developed for public consumption.*

 CRISPRone provides annotation of CRISPR—Cas systems including:

 - CRISPR arrays of repeat-spacer units, and cas genes